rust-lang-ru/book/rustbook-ru/nostarch/chapter06.md

 set of enumerated values.
 We’ve shown how the standard library’s `Option<T>` type helps you use the type system to prevent errors.
-When enum values have data inside them, you can use `match` or `if let` to extract and use those values, depending on how many cases you need to handle.
+When enum values have data inside them, you can use `match` or `if let` to extract and use those values, depending on how many cases you need to владение.

 Your Rust programs can now express concepts in your domain using structs and enums.
 Creating custom types to use in your API ensures type safety: the